noxer/starter/README.md

 Be aware that it may take some time for the workers to actually start, waking up a million runners may take 100ms.

-Although discuraged, you can reuse the pistol for the next run.
+Although discouraged, you can reuse the pistol for the next run.
 This also means that runners that are late to call `Wait` will block even if `Go` had previously been called.

 ## License
 MIT